 Build a New Query¶

-The process for building a query is much the same as that of Build and Run:
+The process for building a query is as follows:

 Load a molecule.